Distance to Nearest Road: 1.5 miles

 Cell Phone Coverage: Yes

 Conservation Land: Yes, Upper Mississippi River National Wildlife and Fish Refuge

 Travel Method: motorized aluminum jon boat

 Something We Learned: You can hear the drone of boat motors across lakes and rivers from at least a mile away.

-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 1-day boating expedition to document the Iowa Remote Spot.
 This is our 20th state Remote Spot documented as part of Project Remote.